MPR Underwriting

 D&O/Management Risks

-The turbulence in the Management Liability (“ML) market caused a shift away from e-traded solutions in favour of ‘in person’ underwriting.
-Brokers and underwriters still have a vital role to play in the placement of financial lines insurance and whilst many products and trades lend themselves irreversibly to e-trade, for some there can be an awkward fit.
-In the context of ML, there are some important considerations:
+Brokers and underwriters have a vital role to play in the placement of financial lines insurance.
+Whilst many products and trades lend themselves irreversibly to e-trade, there can often be an awkward fit.
+In the context of Management Liability, there are some important considerations:

 Download PDF